French Revolution: Financial and political crisis

 The conflict between the Crown and the parlements became a national political crisis.
 Both sides issued a series of public statements, the government arguing that it was combating privilege, and the parlement defending the ancient rights of the nation.
 Public opinion was firmly on the side of the parlements, and riots broke out in several towns.
 Brienne's attempts to raise new loans failed, and on 8 August 1788, he announced that the king would summon an Estates-General to convene the following May.
 Brienne resigned and was replaced by Jacques Necker.

-In September 1788, the Parlement of Paris ruled that the Estates-General should convene in the same form as in 1614, meaning that the three estates would meet and vote separately, with votes counted by estate rather than by head.
+In September 1788, the Parlement of Paris ruled that the Estates-General should convene in the same form as in 1614, meaning that the three estates – the clergy, nobility, and commoners (known as the Third Estate) – would meet and vote separately, with votes counted by estate rather than by head.
 As a result, the clergy and nobility could combine to outvote the Third Estate, despite representing less than 5% of the population.
 With the relaxation of censorship and laws against political clubs, a group of liberal nobles and middle class activists known as the Society of Thirty launched a campaign for the doubling of Third Estate representation and individual voting.
 The public debate sparked an average of 25 new political pamphlets published each week from 25 September 1788.

 One of the most influential was written by Abbé Sieyès.
 Titled What Is the Third Estate?, it denounced the privilege of the clergy and nobility, and argued the Third Estate represented the nation and should sit alone as a National Assembly.
 Activists such as Jean Joseph Mounier, Antoine Barnave and Maximilien Robespierre organised regional meetings, petitions and literature in support of these demands.
 In December, the king agreed to double the representation of the Third Estate, but left the question of counting votes for the Estates-General to decide.